Summit on the Rapprochement of Canadian Francophonies: Proposals for a Summit

 Between 1966 and 1969, the Estates General of French Canada were held in Montréal.
 Organised by the Ligue d'action nationale and coordinated by the Fédération des Sociétés Saint-Jean-Baptistes du Québec (FSSJBQ), the stated objective of these Estates General was to consult the French-Canadian people on their constitutional future.
 The Estates General marked the last time a Canada-wide summit of francophones would take place for over 50 years.

 In the 2000s and 2010s, however, tensions between Québec and francophone communities elsewhere in Canada calmed and pan-Canadian francophone solidarity began to emerge as an important force.
 The late 2010s and early 2020s also brought a number of major political moments for Canadian francophonie, such as the 2018 Franco-Ontarian Black Thursday, debates on the modernisation of the federal Official Languages Act, and the ascension of Blaine Higgs, a former anti-bilingualism activist, to the Premiership of New Brunswick.

 The Francophone Assembly of Ontario issued a report with six key recommendations for rapprochement between Franco-Ontarians and Québec, including the creation of a mandate to hold talks between different francophone communities in Canada, studying francophone student motility across Canada, official recognition from the government of Québec of francophone groups outside of Québec as spokesorganisations for their respective communities, and holding annual summits on Canadian francophonie.

 Summit

 On 7 May 2019, the government of Québec and the Fédération des communautés francophones et acadienne du Canada officially announced that the Summit would be held in June 2020.
 Québec Minister of International Relations and La Francophonie Sonia LeBel stated that "the linguistic crises of preceding months have led to a renewed interest in Québec for francophone and Acadian communities in Canada."
 In April 2020, the Summit was delayed by a year due to the COVID-19 pandemic in Canada.

 In April 2021, the official schedule for the Summit was released.
-The Summit is due to begin on 12 June 2021, with over 600 delegates expected to attend virtually, and is planned to finish on 17 June.
+The Summit was due to begin on 12 June 2021, with over 600 delegates expected to attend virtually, and was planned to finish on 17 June.